SteveNoyes/qrCodeComp/README.md

 }
 ```

 ### Useful resources

-- [The Markdown Guide](https://www.markdownguide.org/) - Helpful in making this more readable.

-- [email input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/email) - This helped me for XYZ reason.
+- [how to center a div](https://www.freecodecamp.org/news/how-to-center-anything-with-css-align-a-div-text-and-more/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.

-- [box-shadow](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) - Box shadow for button and div sections.

-- [text spacing](https://www.w3schools.com/css/css_text_spacing.asp) - Spacing for the top header was made easier with this.

-- [HTML form placeholder](https://www.w3schools.com/howto/howto_css_placeholder.asp) - How to alter the placeholder text inside of HTML forms.

 ## Author